baidang201/bitcoin-verify/README.md

 make
 sudo make install

-bitcoin-qt  -regtest -server -rpcuser=rpcuser -rpcpassword=rpcpassword -rpcport=18332 -fallbackfee=0.000001 -txindex
+bitcoin-qt  -regtest -server -rpcuser=rpcuser -rpcpassword=rpcpassword -rpcport=8332 -fallbackfee=0.000001 -txindex
 ```

-## in mac you can also download and run
+## Also, you can also download and run.
+RECOMMENDED FOR MAC AND NIXOS

 https://bitcoin.org/en/download